Divorcing a Narcissist Wife Takes Diligence and Patience

 - false allegations of domestic violence and involving the children in the custody litigation.

-Interference with legal custody rights, including the noncustodial parent's rights, that violate a court order is punishable by contempt.
-Contempt requires the filing of a petition that brings to the court's attention the violation.
-The punishment for contempt can be jail time, fines and community service.
+Interference with legal custody rights, including the noncustodial parent's rights that violate a court order, is punishable by contempt.
+Contempt requires filing a petition that brings the violation to the court's attention.
+The punishment for contempt can be jail time, fines, and community service.

-Contempt should be used in more serious cases and not every time there is a disagreement between the parents or a non-substantive violation of a court order.
-Contempt cases can be time-consuming because they involve potential criminal consequences and therefore have to go through a formal arraignment, pretrial and trial process.
+Contempt should be used in more serious cases, not every time there is a disagreement between the parents or a non-substantive violation of a court order.
+Contempt cases can be time-consuming because they involve potential criminal consequences and, therefore, have to go through a formal arraignment, pretrial, and trial process.

 For serious violations, they are worth it.
 Since lower earning spouses who engage in misconduct often believe they have "nothing to lose" as a result of their misconduct, a contempt "order to show cause" definitely gets their attention and puts them on notice that the other spouse is not going to sit idly by and let violations of court order to occur.